Am I Automatically Entitled to an Annual Cost-of-Living Increase in the Allowance I am Receiving as a Beneficiary?

 - The decision to grant a COLA is made by the state legislature and Governor for retirees from the State and Teachers' Retirement Systems.

-- Each year the PERAC Actuary advises the Retirement Boards of the increase in the Consumer Price Index.
-The Retirement Boards then can grant a COLA, not to exceed 3%.
-Notice must be given to the legislative body before the Board grants the COLA.
+- Each year the PERAC Actuary advises the retirement boards of the increase in the Consumer Price Index.
+The Retirement Boards then can grant a COLA, but not over 3%.
+Notice must be given to the legislative body before the board grants the COLA.

 - Every member and beneficiary in that system who was receiving an allowance as of June 30 of the prior fiscal year would then be entitled to a COLA.

 - The percentage increase in an allowance will be made on the full amount of an allowance up to a base of $12,000.

 - A retirement board, with the approval of the local legislative body, may increase the COLA base beyond the $12,000 level, in $1,000 increments.

 - The cost of living percentage is based on the cost of living increase granted under the Consumer Price Index, not to exceed 3.0%.

 - If the COLA granted under Consumer Price Index is less than 3% then, pursuant to another local option section, the total COLA payable may be increased up to no more than 3% of $12,000 or the locally accepted COLA base.